poliastro/documents/README.md

 * Increase coverage by adding unitary tests to untested conditional sections in the code.

-* Build and Okerkit based testing suite.
+* Build an Okerkit based testing suite.

 * Generate STK wrapper or validation API.